Liggin2019/Ligg.SarchDotnet/README.md

 # About Ligg.SarchDotnet
 English | [简体中文](./README.zh-CN.md)
-- SarchDotnet is abbreviation of 'Set of Architectures with .Net for Enterprise Management Information System', it sounds like "傻吃多乐" in Chinese, means 'enjoy the hapiness of a foodie'.
+- SarchDotnet is abbreviation of 'Set of Architectures with .Net for Enterprise Management Information System', it sounds like "傻吃多乐" in Chinese, means 'enjoy the happiness of a foodie'.
 - Current version: 1.2.1
 ## Introduction：
-> This solution aims to bulid a full set of enterprise management system SAAS architecture ( for OA, ERP, HRMS, MES, etc). including 4 projects: Ligg.Abp, Ligg.Vue, Ligg.Ewa, Ligg.Mvc.
+> This solution aims to bulid a full set of enterprise information management system SAAS architecture ( for OA, ERP, HRMS, MES, etc). including 4 projects: Ligg.Abp, Ligg.Vue, Ligg.Ewa, Ligg.Mvc.
 Following is the project diagram and development progress.
 ![project diagram and development progress](https://liggin2019.gitee.io/static/images/proj-diagram-dev-progress.png)

 ### Ligg.Abp